11 ITSM best practices to boost efficiency in 2025

 • Encourage employee development and engagement

-• Use ITSM metrics to improve processes
+• Use ITSM best practices and metrics to improve processes

 • Enhance data security and privacy